mudymudy/aBPA/README.md

 ancient Bacterial Pangenome Analysis is a `nextflow` package.

 ### Installation
 First you need to have `nextflow` installed.
-Please visit: https://www.nextflow.io/docs/latest/install.html After following the instructions, to be able to call the executable without explicitly define full PATH please do:
+Please visit: https://www.nextflow.io/docs/latest/install.html and follow the instructions.

+After installing `nextflow`, if you wish to be able to call the executable without explicitly define the full PATH please do:

 Open your bashrc file:
 nano .bashrc